 The tender must be marked on the exterior with the word 'tender' and the parent ship’s registration numbers, in characters at least 75mm high.
 If this is not possible, markings should be on the inside of the boat in the largest characters possible.
 If the tender is used for more than 1 ship, it may be marked with the owner's name.

 Interstate and overseas registration

 Recreational boats with valid interstate or overseas registration can operate in Queensland:

 - for up to 1 year if the boat has current registration from a foreign country.

-Please note: This does not apply if the ship is owned by an individual whose principle place of residence is in Queensland, or a person whose principle place of business (or principle place for managing the ship’s operations) is in Queensland.
+Please note: This does not apply if the ship is owned by an individual whose principal place of residence is in Queensland, or a person whose principal place of business (or principle place for managing the ship’s operations) is in Queensland.